DataDog/datadog-api-client-go/api/v2/datadog/docs/SecurityMonitoringRuleCreatePayload.md

 ### NewSecurityMonitoringRuleCreatePayload

-`func NewSecurityMonitoringRuleCreatePayload(cases []SecurityMonitoringRuleCaseCreate, isEnabled bool, message string, name string, options SecurityMonitoringRuleOptions, queries []SecurityMonitoringRuleQueryCreate, ) *SecurityMonitoringRuleCreatePayload`
+`func NewSecurityMonitoringRuleCreatePayload(cases []SecurityMonitoringRuleCaseCreate, isEnabled bool, message string, name string, options SecurityMonitoringRuleOptions, queries []SecurityMonitoringRuleQueryCreate) *SecurityMonitoringRuleCreatePayload`

-NewSecurityMonitoringRuleCreatePayload instantiates a new SecurityMonitoringRuleCreatePayload object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSecurityMonitoringRuleCreatePayload instantiates a new SecurityMonitoringRuleCreatePayload object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSecurityMonitoringRuleCreatePayloadWithDefaults

 `func NewSecurityMonitoringRuleCreatePayloadWithDefaults() *SecurityMonitoringRuleCreatePayload`

-NewSecurityMonitoringRuleCreatePayloadWithDefaults instantiates a new SecurityMonitoringRuleCreatePayload object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSecurityMonitoringRuleCreatePayloadWithDefaults instantiates a new SecurityMonitoringRuleCreatePayload object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetCases